strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/graphql-api-rewritten.md

 | Draft & Publish support      | Removed `publicationState` in favor of `status` to align with the new Draft & Publish behavior |
 | Schema changes               | <ul><li>Simplified the basic queries with no `meta`/`pagination`</li><li>Introduced `Connection` to add pagination</li></ul> |

+For an extensive description of the new Strapi 5 GraphQL API, please refer to the [GraphQL API](/dev-docs/api/graphql) reference documentation.

 ## Migration

 To gradually convert to the new GraphQL API format, follow these steps: